hfh1999/CS144_hfh/writeups/lab0.md

 Lab 0 Writeup
 =============

-My name: [your name here]
+My name: flyer
 My SUNet ID: [your sunetid here]

-I collaborated with: [list sunetids here]
+I collaborated with: myself

 This lab took me about [n] hours to do.
 I [did/did not] attend the lab session.